LeeAnnEditor/o365hq/services/Cloud App Security Information and Threat Protection.md

 manager = "Roman Sotnik"
 +++

-MS CAS is a cloud-based service and aims to protect the work of cloud services, but it also allows you to monitor employees' personal devices, obtains information about the security of these devices, vulnerabilities, attempts to hack devices, the possibility of credentials being compromised, and suspicious activity.
-This service has convenient data visualization capabilities, can analyze data to identify threats, has flexible management policies, automates security monitoring processes --- all these features minimize the security specialist's workload while maintaining a high level of control and protection.
+MS CAS is a cloud-based service that aims to protect the work of cloud services, but it also allows you to monitor employees' personal devices, obtains information about the security of these devices, vulnerabilities, attempts to hack devices, the possibility of credentials being compromised, and suspicious activity.
+This service has convenient data visualization capabilities, can analyze data to identify threats, has flexible management policies, and automates security monitoring processes.
+All these features minimize the security specialist's workload while maintaining a high level of control and protection.
 MS CAS transparently integrates into the work of employees and does not create problems in their daily routine.

-**In this service we are focused on using MS CAS in the Microsoft Cloud services protection scenario**
+**With this service, we are focused on using MS CAS in the Microsoft Cloud services protection scenario**

 1. Data protection and privacy, including the use of the Conditional